cchudzicki-ocw-testing/8.513-fall-2021/content/pages/syllabus.md

 ## Requirements

-There will be weekly homework assignments, due on Thursday at lecture.
-There will also be a term paper.
+There are weekly problem set assignments, due on Thursday at lecture.
+There is also a term paper.